Originally Published: November 15, 1996 - Last Updated / Reviewed On: May 19, 2014

 Dear Stinky and Reader #2,

 Troublesome vaginal odor can be caused by several factors.
 The most common cause is vaginal bacterial overgrowth known as bacterial vaginosis, which has a "fishy" or "musty" smell.
-"Fishy" smells can also result from vaginal infections, such as trichomonas vaginalis, and in some women, from semen in the vagina.
-The vagina could also smell "yeasty" because of vaginal yeast overgrowths.
-(Also check out Antibiotics and yeast infections, Yeast infection, and Burning after sex without a condom).
-Synthetic underwear, pantyhose, tights, and Spandex exercise clothes do not allow air to circulate around the vulva (the outer lips of the vagina).
+"Fishy" smells can also result from vaginal infections, such as trichomonas, and in some women, from semen in the vagina.
+The vagina could also smell "yeasty" because of vaginal yeast overgrowths or yeast infections.
 A moist, sweaty environment promotes overgrowths of normal skin bacteria that could cause vaginal odor.
+Wearing synthetic underwear, pantyhose, tights, and some exercise clothes prevent air from circulating around the vulva (the outer lips of the vagina).

 A physical exam by a health care provider can determine whether vaginal odor is being caused by something that is treatable with a medication, such as for bacterial vaginosis, trichomonas, or yeast.
 In these cases, the unpleasant smell usually goes away after the treatment.
 The physical exam can also detect other health problems that might cause unusual body odors.
-If you are a Columbia student, you may call x4-2284 or log on to Open Communicator to make an appointment with a health care provider in Primary Care Medical Services.
-If you are not a Columbia student, you can visit a gynecologist or your regular health care provider.
+If you’re a Columbia student, you can contact Medical Services (Morningside) or the Student Health Service (CUMC) to make an appointment.
+If you’re not at Columbia, consider scheduling a visit with a gynecologist or your regular health care provider.

-Some basic steps to prevent run-of-the-mill vaginal odor caused by overgrowths of normal skin bacteria are to:
+Some basic steps to prevent run-of-the-mill vaginal odor caused by overgrowths of normal skin bacteria include:

-- Wash your vulva with warm water and unscented, gentle soap with mild antibacterial action.
+- Washing your vulva with warm water and unscented, gentle soap with mild antibacterial action.

 - Wear loose pajama bottoms or a night gown -- or nothing at all -- to let your vulva "breathe." (read archived Alice Air out vagina at night?).